STKDV/STKDV/README.md

-In this Github link, we conduct two case studies, which are (1) traffic accident hotspot detection in New York and (2) COVID-19 hotspot detection in Hong Kong.
+In this Github repository, we conduct two case studies, which are (1) traffic accident hotspot detection in New York and (2) COVID-19 hotspot detection in Hong Kong.

 **(1) Traffic accident hotspot detection in New York**